JLarky/lift-html/README.md

 ```

 At some point people started to reclaim the original goal of Web Components but
-because "Web Components" at that point was already associated with SPAs, they
+because "Web Components" was already associated with SPAs, they had to invent a
-had to invent a new name and **HTML Web Components** better represented the idea
+new name and **HTML Web Components** better represented the idea of producing
-of producing HTML on the server and using web components to enhance it.
-That
+HTML on the server and using web components to enhance it.
+That would also mean
-would also mean not relying as much on features like shadow dom, html modules,
+not relying as much on features like shadow dom, html modules, shadow dom based
-shadow dom based css scoping, but still using custom elements (and sometimes
+css scoping, but still using custom elements (and sometimes html templates).
-html templates).
-This means that HTML Web Components will often rely on global
+This means that HTML Web Components will often rely on global CSS to style them,
-CSS to style them, like `.my-button { color: red }` (or even tailwind
+like `my-button { color: red }` (notice tag selector instead of CSS class
-`<my-button class="text-red-500">`).
+selector) or even tailwind `<my-button class="text-red-500">`.

 There comes a point when you are working on your HTML Web Components and you
 realize that what originally started as `<my-card>` ended up being just a